Hi! We’re Amy and Eric! We live in Texas, along with our daughter Sarabeth.

 Eric works in retail during the day and is a student at night, working on his MDIV.
 He loves soccer and dreams of when he can one day coach again (He has big plans for Sarabeth to fall in love with the game.)

 After Sarabeth was born in 2014, Amy became passionate about the legacy that she and Eric would be passing on to her daughter.
-With Eric’s help, she created the idea of My Legacy Life and living a Legacy Lifestyle, which is the opportunity to change the ways you are living life in order to pass on a legacy worth living, to the next generation.
+With Eric’s help, she created the idea of #mylegacylife and began to find ways to start living out the idea behind Be The Proof.
+To love God, be whole, and live loud.

 In the spring of 2015, I (Amy) began to really struggle with where I was at in my life.
 There were things I was unhappy about, and as I thought about them, they were things that I didn’t want to pass on to my new baby girl, Sarabeth.
 Everyone’s life has its own unique struggles and I knew that there were some things that I needed to work through so that I could be the best version of myself.
 And pass on that legacy to my daughter as well.